 When Lucky Peach Magazine hired me to shoot for their upcoming winter breakfast issue, I was so excited!
 Not only would I be shooting for a magazine I love, but I would be shooting Champurrado with Rick Bayless.

 Lucky Peach magazine is published quarterly and focuses on food and writing.
 Each issue has a theme and each article features art, photography, essays or deliciously unique recipes.
 It has been one of my favorites for a long time.
 You’re sure to learn something from each issue… it’s clever, quirky and incredibly informative.
-I love it.

 I’ll admit to being completely star struck when I met Rick Bayless.
 Mike and I are huge fans of his recipes and restaurants.
 One of the first times we cooked at home together, we made Lobster Tails with Mojo de Ajo after watching an episode of his popular tv show Mexico, One Plate at a Time.
 I also had my very first Michelada at Frontera Grill in the popular River North neighborhood of Chicago.
 Needless to say, Chef Bayless has introduced both Mike and me to lots of ‘favorites’ over the years.